 There’s been much conversation going on in the UK at the moment about the best way to dispose of them, because councils around England and Wales are now considering charging parents to take nappies away in addition to their household waste.
 And, given that bin collections are now becoming less frequent around the UK, this could see a large number of parents left with very smelly bins indeed!

 Check your council website to see what rules and regulations apply to you as they’ll differ from authority to authority.
 In Manchester, for example, all disposable nappies have to go in the grey bin because there’s no sustainable way to get rid of these products.
 But in Conwy, there’s a nappy collection service run by the council that supplies parents with collection bags and a lockable caddy, with your own assigned collection day.

 According to the BBC, while it’s not compulsory for you to use a nappy bin or sack, you can be fined by your local council if your household waste is deemed to be out of control.
-You could be issued with a fixed penalty notice between £60 and £80 (or less for early payment), but if your ‘offence’ is considered fly-tipping then you could be handed down a fine of up to £400!

 If you are worried about dirty nappies piling up between bin collection days or don’t want to pay extra for a nappy collection service, you could always consider using reusable nappies.
 These come in all sorts of shapes, sizes and designs these days, and are a lot more eco-friendly because you’re not throwing anything away.

 Yes, there might be a bit more work involved in terms of getting the washing done but if you’re at the end of your tether and have nappies piled up to the ceiling while you wait for the council to collect them it might be the best option for you and your family.